Vision

 2.1 Serve as a hub for research reproducibility and geospatial data expertise and education.

-2. Re-engage a GIS faculty steering committee to identify researchers’ geospatial needs and build advocacy for geospatial services.
+- Convene a yearly a GIS faculty steering committee meeting to share available services, identify researchers’ geospatial needs and build advocacy for geospatial services.

 2.2 Define and offer data management and digital scholarship services.